databricks/spark-redshift/README.md

 **Overwriting an existing table**: By default, this library uses transactions to perform overwrites, which are implemented by deleting the destination table, creating a new empty table, and appending rows to it.

-If `usestagingtable` is set to `false` then this library will commit the `DELETE TABLE` command before appending rows to the new table, sacrificing the atomicity of the overwrite operation but reducing the amount of staging space that Redshift needs during the overwrite.
+If the deprecated `usestagingtable` setting is set to `false` then this library will commit the `DELETE TABLE` command before appending rows to the new table, sacrificing the atomicity of the overwrite operation but reducing the amount of staging space that Redshift needs during the overwrite.

 **Querying Redshift tables**: Queries use Redshift's [`UNLOAD`](https://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) command to execute a query and save its results to S3 and use [manifests](https://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html) to guard against certain eventually-consistent S3 operations.
 As a result, queries from Redshift data source for Spark should have the same consistency properties as regular Redshift queries.